 Note 2: The Company has sold WUXI Probeleader Electronics Co., Ltd. at the end of November 2011.
-As the accumulated investment was different from the investment collected back, the difference between accumulated amount of remittance
+As the accumulated investment was different from the investment collected back, the difference between accumulated amount of remittance from Taiwan to Mainland China as of November 30, 2011 and accumulated amount of remittance from Taiwan to Mainland China registered at and approved by MOEA was US\$186 thousand.

 Note 3: The liquidation of TPP-MIC (WuXi) Co., Ltd. was completed in November, 2015.
-As the accumulated investment was different from the investment collected back, the difference between accumulated amount of remittance from Taiwan to Mainland China as of December 31, 2022, and accumulated amount of remittance from Taiwan to Mainland China registered at and approved by MOEA was US\$180 thousand.
+As the accumulated investment rom the investment collected back, the difference between accumulated amount of remittance from Taiwan to Mainland China as of December 31, 2023, and accumulated amount of remittance from Taiwan to Mainland China registered at and approved by MOEA was US\$180 thousand.